explore

 Colorful wood signs left by past travelers give Compass Cay its quirky character.

-Things to know about Compass Cay: They are very strict about photographing the sharks at Compass Cay.
+Top Things to know about Compass Cay: When you’re planning what to do in Exuma Bahamas, you need to know that they are very strict about photographing the sharks at Compass Cay.
 The local owner is wary of people coming in and making money off his property.
 As a result, you’re only permitted to use your cellphone or GoPro to take photos.
 If you want to use a “real” camera, there is a hefty commercial photography fee—they told us $3,000—and it is strictly enforced.

 Staniel Cay